Djacon/obsidian-ml-notes/ML & DL/Metrics/Distance metrics/Distance metric.md

 **Distance metric** is a [[metric]] that provides a similarity measure between two data points.
 Distance metrics play a vital role in most machine learning models.
-They are basically used to enhance the performance of similarity-based algorithms.
+They are basically used to enhance the performance of similarity-based algorithms